Peter Utaka

 Peter Maduabuchi Utaka (born 12 February 1984) is a Nigerian professional footballer who plays as a forward for J3 promoted club, Tochigi City FC.
 He is the younger brother of fellow professional footballer John Utaka.

 Club career

 Early career

-Born in Enugu, Nigeria, Utaka moved to Croatia as a 16-year-old to play in Dinamo Zagreb after trying his luck at Ismaily where his older brother John was a cult figure.
+Born in Enugu, Nigeria, Utaka moved to Croatia as a 16-year-old to play for Dinamo Zagreb after trying his luck at Ismaily where his older brother John was a cult figure.
 In 2003, he moved to Belgium from Dinamo and signed for K. Patro Eisden Maasmechelen of the 2nd division.
 KVC Westerlo moved to sign him the following season, and in his first season in the top flight and the transfer was worth €250,000.

 Royal Antwerpen

 Utaka joined Royal Antwerp FC in January 2007 where he became a first team regular, and he helped Antwerp qualify for the playoffs, finishing second.
 He also emerged top scorer with 22 goals and capped hs glorious season, winning the Best Striker's Award.
 He also put more gloss on his breath-taking performance that season, claiming the Most Valuable Player's award over eight times, making him one of the most feared strikers in Belgium.
 On 30 August 2008, it was announced that Utaka would join Danish club OB. for an undisclosed fee.